Growing rosemary indoors is a little tricky. If you experience cold winters, follow these tips to keep your potted rosemary alive inside.

 Rosemary will only get as big as the pot it’s sitting in.
 Once the above-ground plant looks to be about the same height as the pot, it’s either time to move it to a bigger pot or prune the roots so that they aren’t too crowded.

-Changing the Soil
+Refresh the Soil Annually

 After each season, your plant will have extracted all of the nutrients available in the potted soil mix, so in the spring you’ll want to repot rosemary with new potting soil.
 This is a good time to check the roots and root prune if necessary.